bacpop/pp-netlib/README.md

 export GRAPH_BACKEND=GT ## inside bash/shell terminal/environment
 ```
+Note that if both of the above methods (setting backend as argument to Network instance and setting an environment variable), setting backend as the argument will take priority.
 ## .construct

 Called on a Network object and produces a graph populated with edges.